Answer : Not all by itself, for sure! related (see gaming hints)

 Checks Simple.
 (I'm a tech and have a PSU test cable jumper at all times) in logical order below easy to harder.

 We use a scope to check ripple. (caused by BAD CAPS inside the PSU)

 Using a scope, 120hz or 10 to 40khz chooper caused, ripple max. ,mV = millivolts 1mV = 1/1000th volt

-Newer ATX supplies, have 10 supplies inside, (up to) (newer supplies even have complex , power modulation chips that use only the power it needs, saving power and Carbon Dioxide (green) emissions.
+Newer ATX supplies, have up to 10 supplies inside, (up to) (newer supplies even have complex , power modulation chips that use only the power it needs, saving power and Carbon Dioxide (green) emissions.

 The point here is all pins below for power must be tested by the technician to be sure the PSU is not detecting faults, even faults on supply lines not used, (-5 and -12v many not be used but may be monitored)